Nate Lowe Player Props: Rangers vs. White Sox

 Nate Lowe At The Plate

-- Among qualified batters, he ranks 50th in batting average, while his on-base percentage ranks 30th and he is 81st in slugging.
+- Among the qualified batters, he ranks 50th in batting average, while his on-base percentage ranks 36th and he is 86th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.